Chicago-Kent College of Law

 The Center for Information, Society, and Policy is a collaboration among Chicago-Kent public policy experts and Illinois Institute of Technology technology experts.
 The center promotes interdisciplinary research into privacy and information security issues raised by information technologies and social networks.
 Experts include computer scientists, psychologists, lawyers, business experts, and theorists in systems design and human/system interfaces.
 Forming the center’s interdisciplinary task forces, they focus on critical unsolved policy problems to find the appropriate balance of risks and benefits.
 Emphasis is placed on forging a shared understanding of the problems at hand and a common language with which to discuss and analyze proposed solutions.

-The Institute for Compliance promotes careers in financial compliance, trains and prepares students for such careers, increases knowledge of the importance of compliance, and provides various events for the Chicago-based compliance and legal community.
+The Institute for Compliance in Financial Markets promotes careers in financial compliance, trains and prepares students for such careers, increases knowledge of the importance of compliance, and provides various events for the Chicago-based compliance and legal community.
 It is the first institute of its kind located in a law school.
 The Institute for Compliance offers a rich curriculum of classes.
 J.D. students who complete required coursework may obtain a Certificate in Financial Markets Compliance.

 Institute for Law and the Humanities

 The Institute for Law and the Humanities was created to facilitate, support, and encourage symposiums, lectures, scholarship, and faculty discussion on the relationship between law and other humanistic disciplines.
 It provides opportunities for faculty and students to integrate humanities-based studies with the study of law and explore the increasingly rich and diverse scholarship in areas such as legal philosophy, legal history, law and literature, and law and religion.